Airbnb Quickbooks Templates

 11000 – Airbnb Payment Clearing Account (Asset)$2440

-Next, Tallybreeze calculates 20% of the Accommodation Fare ($2000 * 20% = $400), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:
+Next, Tallybreeze calculates 20% of the accommodation fare ($2,000 × 20% = $400).
+It then reallocates this amount as payable from the trust account and records it as revenue receivable by the property management company:

 AccountDebitCredit